-Families and their counselor meet here at the New Horizons clinic on the campus of the College of William and Mary or at one of our off-site locations.
+Families and their counselor meet here at the New Horizons clinic on the campus of William & Mary or at one of our off-site locations.
 Sessions are focused on the issue(s) presented by the family or their referral source; overall goals for counseling are set by the family.
 In session everyone talks, participates in activities, and does homework to reach the set goals.

 Who comes to the counseling session?